Real Talk: Behind the Music with 99pi Composer Swan Real & Her New Album

 As to the crafty cover art, Swan says it was all “my partner, Courtney Riddle — that was entirely Courtney’s idea.”
 As to the design: “It’s like a representation of the woven fabric of the show,” Swan notes, a conceptual analog for the creative process of making 99pi layer by layer.
 Of the album’s popularity, she says: “I feel very seen.”

 And yes, Swan is already thinking ahead to the next potential album.
 Nothing is certain at this point, but a full-length vinyl record is definitely on the (turn)table.
-Meanwhile, the 7-inch sold out almost instantly, but more are available for pre-order (and there’s a digital version, too)!
+Meanwhile, the 7-inch sold out almost instantly, but more are available for order!

 Credits